Q&A: A conversation with Slalom Silicon Valley's Tiago Dias

 I’ve always been someone who enjoys challenges, enjoys variety, and likes to tinker with things, so consulting just seemed like the perfect career opportunity.

-I’m curious what you think makes a great consultant?
+What do you think makes a great consultant?

 Someone that is curious.
 Someone that has a point of view.
 Someone that has a creator mindset.
 Someone that sees opportunity in every obstacle and every challenge that is posed to them.
 And what makes a great Slalom consultant is all of that and someone who does not take themselves too seriously.